grobelDev/grobel.dev/server/articles/cra-tailwind-purgecss.md

 ---
 title: Setup Tailwind and PurgeCSS with PostCSS in Create-React-App in 5 Minutes
-description: Learn how to automate PurgeCSS when using Tailwind CSS to dramatically improve the performance in an example Create-React-App application.
+description: Learn how to automate PurgeCSS via PostCSS when using Tailwind CSS to dramatically improve the performance in an example Create-React-App application.
 slug: react-tailwind-purgecss-postcss
 ---